joshpierro/knowledge/node.md

-ttp-server -p 8080 -a localhost -c 0
+http-server -p 8080 -a localhost -c 0